vuejs/vuex/docs/en/middlewares.md

 })
 ```

 By default, a middleware receives the actual `state` object.
-Since middlewares are primarily used for debugging purposes, they are **not allowed to mutate the state**.
+Since middlewares are primarily used for debugging purposes or data persistence, they are **not allowed to mutate the state**.

 Sometimes a middleware may want to receive "snapshots" of the state, and also compare the post-mutation state with pre-mutation state.
 Such middlewares must declare the `snapshot: true` option: